rkuma183/wilsonmar.github.io/_posts/2016-06-03-aws-lambda.md

 ## Create Event Source S3 #

-This is an example of a "push" model where Lambda is triggered by an event external to it.
+This is an example of a <strong>"push"</strong> model where Lambda is triggered by an event external to it.

+Prior to AWS Lambda, servers had to "ping" S3 frequently to identify when a file has been added.

 The <a target="_blank" href="https://qwiklabs.com/focuses/preview/2369">
    Introduction to AWS Lambda course in qwiklabs.com</a>